screeps/docs/api/source/Room.md

 Can be a <a href="#RoomPosition">RoomPosition</a> object or any object containing <a href="#RoomPosition">RoomPosition</a>.
 ===
 name (optional) : string
 The name of a new flag.
-The name length limit is 100 characters.
 It should be unique, i.e. the <code>Game.flags</code> object should not contain another flag with the same name (hash key).
 If not defined, a random name will be generated.
-The maximum length is 60 characters.
+The maximum length is 100 characters.
 ===
 color (optional) : string
 The color of a new flag.
 Should be one of the <code>COLOR_*</code> constants.
 The default value is <code>COLOR_WHITE</code>.